3zbumban/electron-vue-router-url/README.md

 })
 ```

-In your router, use the exactly path to your url
+In your router, use the exact path to your url

 **src/renderer/router.js** example

 ```js